 There is also a long account, titled "Burke and Hare," on pp. 207-210 of Briggs.

 NLScotland has several broadsides on Burke and Hare in addition to the one Ben cites above, and indeed has a whole category on "body snatching."
 Some of the titles include "Burke and Hare trials," "Confessions made by William Burke," "Confessions, Lamentations, & Reflections of William Burke," "Hare's Confession and Death!," "Hare's Dream!," "Horrible and Barbarous Murder of Helen M'Dougal," "Life and Transactions of the Murderer Burke and his Associates," "Lines On The Gilmerton Murder," "Lines Supposed to have Been Written by Mrs. Wilson, Daft Jamie's Mother," "Trial and Sentence of William Burke and Helen McDougall," "Trial and Sentence of William Burke, 1828," "William Burke -- A New Song," "William Burke's Confession," and "William Burke's Murders in the Westport."

 For background on anatomists and the context of Burke and Hare's activities, see the notes to "The Black Cook."

 Incidentally, the Burke and Hare case seems to exert continued fascination.
 It appears that at least four books have been written about them since the middle of the twentieth century, although the only one I have seen is Edwards.

 Edwards attempts to give us a rather different, and more sympathetic, view of Burke than is found in most sources.
 Both Burke and Hare were Irish Catholics from Ulster who were driven to Scotland by poverty.
 They were originally respectable; Burke, who was born in 1792, served in the Irish militia from 1809 to 1816 (Edwards, p. xvii) before coming to Scotland.

 The two met in 1827, when Burke and his girlfriend took lodging with Hare and his wife (Edwards, p. ix).
 Unlike other resurrectionists, they do not seem to have robbed graves (Edwards, p.
-23, notes that Burke denied this to the very end, by which time the denial could do him no good and a claim of grave-robbing would have allowed him at least some vengeance on Hare who betrayed him) -- but they did kill at least fifteen people, although the first murder, in early 1828 (Edwards, p. xvii) may have been accidental.
+23, says that Burke denied this to the very end, by which time the denial could do him no good and a claim of grave-robbing would have allowed him at least some vengeance on Hare who betrayed him) -- but they did kill at least fifteen people, although the first murder, in early 1828 (Edwards, p. xvii) may have been accidental.